 Because, even though just the thought of black metal riffs and shrieking vocals might make your ears bleed, Heavy Trip touches on very basic human issues we all deal with at a certain point in our life.
 From being accepted by society, to struggling with your career options, feeling insecure about love, being hurt by friends, to experiencing pressure from peers and family to be successful in life.

 While the general plot development isn’t particularly original, it’s highly entertaining to see how the story unfolds.
 And it unfolds in ways you would have never imagined!
-It takes a while before the action goes going, but once it’s on, there’s no turning back.
+It takes a while before the action gets going, but once it’s on, there’s no turning back.

 It’s interesting the directors chose characters rooted in a subculture that’s usually associated with cults and murders, and presented them as vulnerable human beings.
 As 1) a girl 2) of colour and 3) a (former) metalhead, I’m used to prejudice towards anyone who’s into heavy metal.
 It might not have been the directors’ goal to offer insight in the people behind the tough appearance, but I applaud the result.